 Lucrative Side Hustle

 Some side gigs are more lucrative than others.
 Selling your needle art projects might not have as high of a return on investment (ROI) as certain writing niches.
 You’d likely be interested to learn that freelance grant writing is one of the highest paying freelance writing jobs.
 It can be a very lucrative side hustle if that’s what you’re after.
-It is within reason for a grant writer to earn $5,000 a month.
+It is within reason for a grant writer to earn $5,000 a month and easily grow that to 5-figures monthly.
 Keep in mind this is our sensible, conservative perspective.
 The average salary for a grant writer is $69,000.
 That average means there are people making less and people making more than $69,000 a year.
 But, really, the sky's the limit!
+We have Unicorns in the Collective making $150,000 a year with benefits!

 For specific rates on what grant writing consultants charge, check out our free training and take a screenshot of the pay rates slide.
 Our course is all about turning you into a grant writing unicorn and setting you up for success whether you want grant writing to be a side hustle, a full-time business, or help you land a salaried position.
 In our course, our goal is to teach students how to earn the cost of our course back through grant writing projects within the first six months.
 After that, it’s gravy.
 Profit for you.